Hamiltonian and Noether charges in first order gravity: Covariant Hamiltonian Formalism and conserved charges

-where $E_{A}$ are the Euler-Lagrange equations of motion and $\delta \phi^{A}$ is an arbitrary vector, that can be thought to point `in the direction that $\phi^{A}$ changes'.
+where $E_{A}$ are the Euler-Lagrange equations of motion forms and $\delta \phi^{A}$ is an arbitrary vector, that can be thought to point `in the direction that $\phi^{A}$ changes'.
+The 1-form (in CPS) $\theta$ depends on $\phi^A$, $\delta\phi^A$ and their derivatives, for simplicity we do not write it explicitly.
 Note that we are using $\delta \phi^{A}$ and $\delta$, to denote \emph{the same} object.
 For simplicity in the notation, sometimes the $\phi^{A}$ part is dropped out.
 Here we wrote both for clarity.
-As we mentioned in the previous section, the second term of the RHS is obtained after integration by parts, and using Stokes' theorem it can be written as,
+The second term of the RHS is obtained after integration by parts, and using Stokes' theorem it can be written as,

 This term can be seen as a $1-$form in the covariant phase space, acting on vectors $\delta \phi^{A}$ and returning a real number.
 Also it can be seen as a potential for the symplectic structure, that we already mentioned in the preamble of this section and shall define below.
-For such a reason, this term, $\Theta(\delta \phi^{A})$ is known as \emph{symplectic potential}, and the integrand, $\theta ( \phi^{A},\delta \phi^{A})$, as the \emph{symplectic potential current}.
+For such a reason, we will call this term, $\Theta(\delta \phi^{A})$ a \emph{symplectic potential} associated to a boundary $\partial\mathcal{M}$, and the integrand, $\theta (\delta \phi^{A})$, is the \emph{symplectic potential current}\footnote{Usually, a symplectic potential is defined as an integral of $\theta$ over a spatial slice $M$, see, for example, \cite{abr}.
+Here, we are extending this definition since, as we shall show, in order to construct a symplectic structure it is important to consider the integral over the whole boundary $\partial\mathcal{M}$.}.

 Note that from Eqs. (\ref{VarActFormsWithoutBoundary}) and (\ref{SympPotentialWhitoutBoundary}), in the space of solutions $E_{A} = 0$, $\ed S = \Theta (\delta \phi^{A})$.